“Tell me about Africa.” “I’d like to know more about the people of Africa.” “Where is Cameroon?” “What do you love most about Africa?”

 As you walk the streets of Africa, you will feel her in the air around you; you will hear her in the hearty laugh of her people and melodious chants of music, you will see her move in effortless dance steps of women and the gentle thump of children running around barefooted.
 She is obvious in the confident voices of community elders and warm conversations of families sharing a meal; she is the peace that permeates the air of hot humid evenings that settle into long peaceful nights before the break of new dawns.

 It is true that most visitors to the continent have always felt the pull to return, simply because the African experience is an extraordinarily soulful one.

 Last year, I had the pleasure of traveling back home to Cameroon for 3 weeks.
 I had not been to the continent in close to 7 years and to my home country for even longer (please don’t ask why … I’ll blame it on years that sped by too fast and plans that somehow didn’t happen soon enough).
 Needless to say, it was a trip filled with very special moments.

 During my stay, I noticed something I had previously taken for granted – the raw authenticity of the African lifestyle.
 I was struck by the beautiful parts of our motherland where nature remains largely untouched.

 Africa is grounded to the earth, her originality deeply rooted and connected to the fresh red mud.
 Africa is bright colors, joie-de-vivre, community and people who find ways to make ends meet.

-Africa’s appeal runs deeper than the expertly manicured lawns and carefully planned cities that the west boosts of.
+Africa’s appeal runs deeper than the expertly manicured lawns and carefully planned cities that the west boasts of.